infretis/infentory/puckering/README.md

 #### 🤔 Question 5:
 * How does path sampling combine molecular dynamics and Monte Carlo?

-Then, open a new terminal and move to the next step.
+Then, open a new terminal, type `mamba activate molmod`, and move to the next step.

 # Step 4: Analysis
 The following analysis is performed within the `step3_infretis` folder.